 Hugin: Agentic Framework for long-running reasoning tasks

 Alongside these other components sits our agentic framework, Hugin, specialised in long running, creative reasoning tasks.
 Hugin is built to run large scale multi-agent reasoning that can use branching, long-term memory and complex tool calls to not just reason but also learn and improve over time.
-To improve learning, Hugin also makes it easy to integrate human feedback into the reasoning flows and training loops.

 Highlights of Hugin compared to other frameworks: